rahul-does-code/tiu-retention-study/README.md

 ## Authorship

 Study designed, run, and validated by Rahul (`rahul-does-code`).
-Code and analysis developed with AI assistance (used as a tool, as one would use any library or framework); all experiments were executed locally and all results independently checked against in-codebase anchors.
+Code and analysis developed with AI assistance (big up Claude); all experiments were executed locally and all results independently checked against in-codebase anchors.